Munawwar/SahteReact/README.md

 ### Debug access

-One can do `rootElement.njView` to get access to the view object from the developer tools.
+One can do `rootElement.ninjaView` to get access to the view object from the developer tools.
 It is only for debugging purposes.
 Never use it in code.